 5 project management tricks to skyrocket productivity

 Let’s not waste any more of your time on an intro.
-Get back to work with your team better with these Project Management tips.
+Get back to work with your team better with these project management tricks.

 Getting your team on a quick video call rather than trying to hash out the details over email can save an incredible amount of time and set plans into action sooner.
 When you discuss an idea or project with others face-to-face (even if it is over a screen), it generally has a greater sense of urgency and support as well.
 Team members will feel more personally connected especially if you brainstorm together before assigning tasks.
 Face-to-face conversations establish trust, allow for ideas to be improved upon, and align everyone towards the same goal.
 93% of your conversation’s effectiveness derives from body language.
 It’s important not to discount this and use tech (video tech, that is) to your team’s advantage more.